percona/percona-xtradb-cluster/doc/source/glossary.rst

      ext3) and a Storage Engine layer allows a database server to access tables stored in different engines (e.g. :term:`MyISAM`, InnoDB).

-   XtraDB

-     Percona's improved version of :term:`InnoDB` providing performance, features and reliability above what is shipped by Oracle in InnoDB.

-   LSN

-      Each InnoDB page (usually 16kb in size) contains a log sequence number, or LSN.
-The LSN is the system version number for the entire database.
-Each page's LSN shows how recently it was changed.

    InnoDB

       Storage engine which provides ACID-compliant transactions and foreign key support, among others improvements over :term:`MyISAM`.
 It is the default engine for |MySQL| as of the 5.5 series.

-   MyISAM

-      Previous default storage engine for |MySQL| for versions prior to 5.5.
-It doesn't fully support transactions but in some scenarios may be faster than :term:`InnoDB`.
-Each table is stored on disk in 3 files: :term:`.frm`,i :file:`.MYD`, :file:`.MYI`.

    GTID